 5 Pieces Every Classical Guitarist Should Hear

-This is a list of pieces which every classical guitarist should listen to.
-These works are more difficult and require a very advanced skill level on the instrument.
-However, they are important works for the guitar and you should at least be aware of their existence.
+This is a list of pieces that every classical guitarist should listen to.
+These works are more difficult and require a very advanced skill level on the instrument, but don’t let that discourage you from taking a listen and trying to replicate them.
+Above all, they are important works for the guitar, and you should at least be aware of their existence.
+Add them to your playlist, and with some time and practice, you just may be able to work your way up to mastering these classical guitar songs.

 1. Fantasie Hongroise, Op.
 65 No. 1 by Johann Kaspar Mertz

-An all around great piece which is fun and exciting for any audience to listen to.
+This is an all-around great piece that is fun and exciting for any audience to listen to.

 2. Chaconne from the Partita for Violin, No. 2 by J.S.
 Bach

-Originally written for the violin, the great virtuoso Andrés Segovia made this piece a well known work in the guitar repertoire and has even fooled audiences into believing this piece was actually written for the guitar.
+This piece was originally written for the violin The great virtuoso Andrés Segovia made this piece a well-known work in the guitar repertoire and has even fooled audiences into believing this piece was actually written for the guitar.

 3. Una Limosna por el Amore de Dios by Agustín Barrios Mangoré